Stationary solutions and large time asymptotics to a cross-diffusion-Cahn-Hilliard system: Numerical Simulations

 We consider the domain $(0,1)$, a uniform mesh of $100$ cells, a maximal time step $\Delta t_1 = 10^{-3}$ and three initial profiles defined as smooth perturbations of a constant state: for $x \in (0,1)$,

-where the perturbation is parametrized by its amplitude $\kappa \in (0,1)$ and frequency $k \in \N^*$, making sure that the box constraint \eqref{eq:constraint} is respected.
+where the perturbation is parametrized by its amplitude $\kappa \in (0,1)$ and frequency $k \in \N^*$, making sure that the box constraints in \eqref{eq:constraint} are respected.
 Note that the mass is preserved by the perturbation, so that it holds $m_0 = \into u_0^0 \, dx = 0.25$.
 Moreover, the Poincaré constant of the domain is $C_p=1$.

 We begin by illustrating Theorem~\ref{thm:convergence} and we denote by $\bbU^{\infty}$ the discrete constant state defined according to \eqref{eq:u_const}.
 We first consider $\eps=4, \beta=1$ so that condition \eqref{eq:cond-global-stab} is satisfied.
 Starting from various initial conditions, we always observe a diffusive behaviour with exponential convergence to $\bbU^{\infty}$, which confirms the globally stable behaviour.
 In Figure~\ref{fig:conv}, we give some snapshots of the evolution and plot the discrete relative free energy $RE_{\cT}[\bbU^p \, | \, \bbU^{\infty}]= E_{\cT}(\bbU^p)- E_{\cT}(\bbU^{\infty})$ (see \eqref{eq:energy-discr}) over the discrete time, starting from a specific initial condition and with time horizon $T_1=10$.
 For $\eps=0.5,\beta=2$, \eqref{eq:cond-global-stab} is not anymore satisfied, but the simulations behave similarly.
 Note that the convexity condition \eqref{eq:convexity-cond} on the energy reads